 In Year 7 all pupils study one language, currently either French, German or Spanish.
 They learn to speak about themselves, their families and their interests, and how to use the language for real purposes of communication.
 Year 7 pupils are introduced to the basic language patterns and grammatical features which gives them an understanding of how the language works.
 They are also taught skills in order to better equip them throughout their language learning experience at Churchdown, such as dictionary skills and pronunciation strategies.

 In Years 8 and 9, pupils continue to study one language.
-It is hoped that some pupils will be able to pick up a second language in Year 8 if they have shown a particular aptitude for their first one.
 They draw on the generic language learning skills that they picked up in year 7 to develop their confidence and ability as they learn to speak in different tenses across a variety of stimulating topics.
 Topics covered include:

 - Family, Friends, Interests